Alauddin Ibrahim Mansur Syah: Diplomatic measures

 In view of the Dutch threat Alauddin Ibrahim Mansur Syah searched for allies among the great powers.
 He entrusted a wealthy pepper trader, Muhammad Ghauth who was going to Mecca on the hajj in 1849, with letters to Louis Philippe I of France and the Ottoman sultan and caliph.
 There were encouraging responses from both.
 Sultan Abdül Mecid I issued two decrees (firman), declaring Turkish protection over Aceh and confirming Alauddin Ibrahim Mansur Syah as a formal vassal.
 The subsequent Crimean War increased Acehnese and Malay enthusiasm for the Ottoman Empire.

 Reports of Aceh's diplomatic efforts, together with a number of piratical incidents, caused the Dutch authorities to dispatch a man-of-war to Aceh in 1855 to regularize official relations.
 The meeting with Alauddin Ibrahim Mansur Syah went badly since the sultan felt insulted by the Dutch lack of respect for his dignity, and was on the brink of ending in bloodshed.
 In 1857 Aceh was again visited by a Dutch ship with an embassy headed by General Jan van Swieten.
 After a stormy round of negotiations a watered-down treaty of peace and friendship was concluded.
 However, it later came to the ears of the Dutch that the sultan had also asked the British governor of Singapore for advice in a tone hostile to the Dutch.

 Dispute over Sumatra's east coast

-The treaty of 1857 contained little of importance, and there were unsolved issues about the border between Aceh and the Dutch colonial state.
+The treaty of 1857 contained little importance, and there were unsolved issues about the border between Aceh and the Dutch colonial state.
 The Dutch made a treaty with the Siak Sultanate in 1858 where the principalities of the east coast up to Tamiang were counted under Siak, in spite of Acehnese claims to some of the principalities, such as Tamiang and Langkat.
 Alauddin Ibrahim Mansur Syah was willing to negotiate the status of these areas.
 However, due to the slow response of the Dutch he took action of his own in 1863.
 Supported by Serdang and Asahan, his ships intimidated Deli and Langkat.

-This was followed by an incident where some Chinese from Penang were murdered in Tamiang whose raja flied the Acehnese flag.
+This was followed by an incident where some Chinese from Penang were murdered in Tamiang whose raja flew the Acehnese flag.
 A Dutch expedition in 1865 brought Asahan and Serdang to submission and punished the murderers in Tamiang whose Acehnese flag was lowered.
 Tamiang was henceforth considered by the Dutch to be a dependency of Siak, which was historically doubtful.
 However, no actual war broke out between Aceh and the Dutch colonial state, although relations were strained.
 Moreover, Aceh was disturbed by interior problems around 1870 since Lhokseumawe and Peusangan were hostile to the sultan.
 Europeans were advised not to visit the north coast and the trade suffered, so that the British Melaka Straits press called for intervention.
 In this troublesome situation Alauddin Ibrahim Mansur Syah died in 1870.
 His two sons Tuanku Husain and Tuanku Zainul Abidin had already died in 1869 and 1870, respectively.
 He was succeeded by his grandnephew Alauddin Mahmud Syah II.